Variations on a Theme of Frank Bridge: Background

 Benjamin Britten studied with Frank Bridge from 1927.
 In 1932 he began writing a set of variations on a theme from one of Bridge's works, as a tribute to his teacher, but he was distracted by other matters and the work went nowhere.

 In May 1937, the organisers of the Salzburg Festival invited Boyd Neel and his orchestra to perform three works at that year's Festival, in August, only three months away.
 One of those works had to be a previously unperformed work by a British composer.
 Neel knew Britten from having conducted his film score for Love from a Stranger in 1936, so he asked him to write a new work for a string orchestra.
 Britten accepted the commission and immediately started work on a new set of variations on a theme by Bridge.
 Britten took as his theme the second of Bridge's Three Idylls for string quartet, Op.
 6, No. 2.
 The first sketch was completed in 10 days, and the work was fully scored by 12 July.

 He dedicated the work "To F.B.
 A tribute with affection and admiration".
 Both Bridge and Britten attended rehearsals of the work.

 The work was given its concert premiere, as planned, on 27 August 1937 in Salzburg.
 However, its broadcast premiere occurred two days earlier; it was played live on Radio Hilversum on 25 August.
 Its British premiere took place on 5 October of the same year.

 It was first recorded in 1938 by Neel conducting his own string orchestra.
 A recording with Britten himself conducting did not appear until 1967, with the English Chamber Orchestra for Decca.
-It has also been recorded by many other ensembles, with conductors including Herbert von Karajan, Yehudi Menuhin, Sir Charles Groves, Sir Alexander Gibson, Iona Brown and Steuart Bedford.
+It has also been recorded by many other ensembles, with conductors including Herbert von Karajan, Yehudi Menuhin, Sir Charles Groves, Sir Alexander Gibson, Iona Brown, Sir Gilbert Levine, and Steuart Bedford.